mmbafahad/MMBA-AUDIT-APP/replit.md

 # Overview

-This is an Audit Transaction Sampling Tool built with Streamlit that allows auditors to upload transaction data and define sampling criteria using natural language.
-The application processes CSV/Excel files containing transaction data and applies intelligent filtering based on user-defined criteria to identify suspicious transactions or specific patterns for audit purposes.
+This is an Audit Transaction Sampling Tool built with Streamlit that allows auditors to input transaction data (via direct paste or file upload) and define sampling criteria using natural language.
+The application processes transaction data and applies intelligent filtering based on user-defined criteria to identify suspicious transactions or specific patterns for audit purposes.
 The tool incorporates NLP capabilities to interpret natural language queries and audit-specific analysis to detect red flags in transaction data.

+## Recent Changes (August 2, 2025)
+- Added direct data pasting functionality as primary input method
+- Modified interface to support both pasted data and file upload
+- Enhanced error handling for data processing
+- Updated welcome screen to emphasize natural language criteria input

 # User Preferences